PF94/2003page/sandbox_bootstrap5/readme.txt

 IMPORTANT INFOMATION

-2003PAGE'S BRANDING IS $purple-500 FOR BOOTSTRAP 5, and yes, the design (as of writing this) is a placeholder, new logo will be SVG.
+2003PAGE'S BRANDING IS $purple-500 FOR BOOTSTRAP 5, and yes, the design (as of writing this) is a placeholder, new logo will be SVG. -PF94

+TODO: GET SASS TO WORK, I SWEAR TO FUCKING GOD, THIS IS USEFUL, I SWEAR.